vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 The following screenshot shows the flow we're using.
 Here's what the flow does:
 1. An `HTTP In` node receives the call.
-2. A function node adds the two numbers from the JSON payload of the call.
+2. A Function node adds the two numbers from the JSON payload of the call.
-3. A template node creates the response.
+3. A Template node creates the response.
 4. An `HTTP Response` node returns the response to the caller.

-We also add debug nodes so that we can follow the flow in the debug window, when it's executed.
+We also add Debug nodes so that we can follow the flow in the debug window, when it's executed.

 ![image](/assets/2024-03-23/010.png)